 I need information about...

 You had a procedure called esophagectomy, which means that part or all of your esophagus was removed.
-After this type of surgery, it is common to have some problems eating for a few months.
+After this type of surgery, it often takes a few months for eating habits to return to normal.
 Here's what you can do at home to help with your recovery.

 Follow the diet your doctor prescribed for you.

 Choose foods that are soft and moist because they may be easier to digest.

 Avoid foods that produce gas, such as broccoli, cabbage, cauliflower, corn, dried beans, lentils, onions, and peas.

 Eat small, frequent meals (6 to 8 per day).

 Eat your last meal or snack at least 2 to 3 hours before you go to bed.